Getting your Trinity Audio player ready...

 |

-Last Revised: 11/22/2024
+Last Revised: 9/29/2025

+Why replace more than you have to, right?
 On the surface, replacing just the outdoor unit seems like an easy way to save money.
 But there’s more to it than that.

 In the article, we’ll break down all aspects of replacing just the outdoor unit as a financial strategy and compare it to replacing your full AC system.
 After reading this, you’ll know when this strategy works and when it doesn’t.
+First, it’s essential to understand how your indoor and outdoor units work together to cool your home.

 The Basics of How Inside and Outside AC Units Function Together